eugeniaikwuegbu/multi-tenancy-project/README.md

 ## Description

-This simple project illustrates the Multi-Tenancy Infrastructure using knex and ObjectionJs.
+This simple project illustrates the Multi-Tenancy Architecture using Knex and ObjectionJs.

 ## Installation